ArtPoon/slides/markdown/mbi3100-formats.md

 * Storing and distributing NGS data created a unique problem for those maintaining pubilc databases of conventional sequences.
 * NCBI created the [Short Read Archive](https://www.ncbi.nlm.nih.gov/sra) (now the *Sequence* Read Archive).
-  * As of April 10, 2019, the NCBI SRA held over 26 petabytes of data - about 6,500 4TB hard drives.
+  * As of February 2023, the NCBI SRA held over 40 petabytes of data - about ten thousand 4TB hard drives.
 * Partnership with [EMBL-EBI](https://www.ebi.ac.uk/) European Nucleotide Archive and the [National Institute of Genetics](http://www.nig.ac.jp/nig/) DNA Data Bank of Japan.

 ---